Deterministic error bounds for kernel-based learning techniques under bounded noise: Discussion

-Differences in magnitude and shape of the error bounds \eqref{eq.boundKRR} and \eqref{eq.SVRbound} are mainly due to the distinct absolute value terms.
+\textit{Error bounds magnitude:} Differences in magnitude and shape between the error bounds \eqref{eq.boundKRR} and \eqref{eq.SVRbound} are mainly due to their last absolute value terms.
+They are related to the difference of the respective kernel model and the interpolant $\tilde s$.
+In principle, choosing $\lambda$ small in the KRR setting would lead to tighter bounds.
+Nevertheless, this would also deteriorate the nominal model $s^*$ performance as it would fit noise rather than filtering it.
+An appropriate $\lambda$ is the key to attain a smooth nominal predictor while keeping the bounds small.
+The SVR is constrained to stay close to $\tilde s$ at the sample locations by definition, maximizing smoothness within the available margins.
 Although in our experiments they performed similarly and none of the bounds strictly encompassed the other, the KRR one seems to be slightly tighter on average for a well chosen regularization weight $\lambda$.